 We believe our proprietary customer lease decisioning process to be a key to the success of our business for both Acima and our Rent-A-Center Business.
 As a result of the shift in operations driven by the COVID-19 pandemic, we accelerated the rollout of centralized lease decisioning processes in our company-operated Rent-A-Center Business stores.
 We assume behavior and attributes observed for prior customers, among other factors, are indicative of performance by future customers.
 Unexpected changes in behavior caused by macroeconomic conditions, including, for example, impacts to the U.S. economy related to the COVID-19 pandemic and changes in consumer behavior relating thereto as well as the current challenging macroeconomic conditions, could lead to increased incidence and costs related to lease merchandise write-offs.
 For example, we experienced higher losses in the fourth quarter of 2021 and during 2022 due to the impacts of changing consumer payment behaviors following the expiration of governmental stimulus programs.
 Due to the nature and novelty of the crisis and the governmental and other reactions to the crisis, our decisioning process will likely require frequent adjustments and the application of greater management judgment in the interpretation and adjustment of the results produced by our decisioning tools and we may be unable to accurately predict and respond to the impact of a prolonged economic downturn or changes to consumer behaviors, which in turn may limit our ability to manage risk, avoid lease merchandise write-offs and could result in our accounts receivable allowance being insufficient.
-Even after the effect of the current macroeconomic conditions subside, unexpected changes in behavior caused by macroeconomic conditions such as the U.S. economy experiencing a recession and job losses related thereto, increases in interest rates, inflationary pressures, reduced availability of alternative products or other factors, could lead to increased incidence and costs related to lease merchandise
+Even after the effect of the current macroeconomic conditions subside, unexpected changes in behavior caused by macroeconomic conditions such as the U.S. economy experiencing a recession and job losses related thereto, increases in interest rates, inflationary pressures, reduced availability or elimination of government stimulus, resumption of eviction proceedings, resumption of student loan payments, changes in consumer preferences, availability of alternative products or other factors, could lead to increased incidence and costs related to lease merchandise write-offs.